mnavarrocarter/php-fetch/README.md

 ### Exception Handling

-A call to `fetch` can throw two exceptions, which are property documented.
+A call to `fetch` can throw two exceptions, which are properly documented.

 A `MNC\Http\SocketError` is thrown when a TCP connection cannot be established with the server.
 Common scenarios where this may happen include: